 Thus the opening sentences above have already been published once before.
 Specifically in a post of October 5, 2014, right here:

 Other October posts, I’d like you to consider reading are:

 I wrote posts in both blog locations during the month of October, doubling up the effort like my picture of the two moons of Arrakis, which was also an unintended technical snafu.

 To calm things down a little after all this confusion, let’s go back in the kitchen and prepare some much-needed comfort food.
-It better be all veggies, though, because on 19 October, I attended the seventh annual Oktoberfest at the Balcón del Café right here in Atenas.
-The article in the link is two years old, but nothing has changed since in regard to quality and care, Mel still makes the best Kuchen in town!
-However starting on 10 November 2014, the Balcón will have a new balcony – all new premises on hwy 3, only 50 m west of the blinking light intersection (we don’t have ‘addresses’ around here, just descriptions).
+It better be all veggies, though, because, on October 19, I attended the seventh annual Oktoberfest at the Balcón del Café right here in Atenas.
+The article in the link is two years old, but nothing has changed since then in regard to quality and care, Mel still makes the best Kuchen in town!
+However starting on 10 November 2014, the Balcón will have a new balcony – all new premises on Hwy 3, only 50 m west of the blinking light intersection (we don’t have ‘addresses’ around here, just descriptions).

 I won’t even mention the desserts.
 After such an event, one has to put at least a few days of sensible food on the calendar.
 Therefore I cooked a

 As you know from earlier posts, I use the Tim Mälzer method of first charing, then oven roasting my tomatoes into submission.
 This time I added tomatillos & sweet peppers to the mix.

 Place the vegetables on a bed of olive oil, sugar, crushed coriander seeds, and a dried Provençal herbs mix, then keep the pan under the broiler until the kitchen develops a slightly burnt smell.

 Skin, slice and smoosh the happy participants, add onions and garlic, plus a squeeze of lemón mandarina, a little more olive oil, herbs, freshly ground pepper, and salt.